Christian

 -

-The Christian Life Journey (Content)
+The Christian Life Journey (Contents)

 Chapter 1: Humanity’s Condition Before Salvation Chapter 2: The Proclamation of the Gospel Chapter 3: The Work of the Holy Spirit in Conviction Chapter 4: Saving Faith – Believing in Jesus Christ Chapter 5: Biblical Repentance Chapter 6: Confession and Commitment Chapter 7: The Meaning and Role of Baptism Chapter…